Charles Rountree (1783-1867) Ireland to Indiana

 6. Elizabeth Rountree (January 1822 – 16 July 1913).
 She was enumerateed in her parents household in 1850.
 She married James Henry Stephens on 14 October 1854 by license dated the same day.35 According to the 1900 census of Vermillion County, Illinois she was born in January 1822 in Ohio.

-7. Wesley W. Rountree (3 October 1825 – 2 June 1891 ) Still at home through the 1870 census.
-His 1891 obituary vies his borth on 3 October 1823 in Butler County, Ohio.
+7. Wesley W. Rountree (3 October 1825 – 2 June 1891 ) His 1891 obituary gives his birth on 3 October 1823 in Butler County, Ohio.
 That is repeated in an 1893 biography which calls him “the youngest of seven children, was born October 3, 1825 in Butler County, Ohio….”
-36 The same source lists his marriage in 1872 to Florence Brown (1849 – 1902), eldest daughter of Dr. Iral L. Brown. and Wesley’s death in 1891.
+36 The same source lists his marriage in 1872 to Florence Brown (1849 – 1902), eldest daughter of Dr. Iral L. Brown, and Wesley’s death in 1891.
 Montgomery County marriage records confirm the marriage on 2 February 1872.
 37.38 They were childless.
 Wesley left a will dated 29 August 1876 and probated on 8 June 1891 leaving his entire estate to Florence.39 A year later Florence remarried to Charles Rountree, son of Wesley’s brother John Rountree, on 27 June 1892.
 She died on 12 February 1902 according to her death certificate.40.

 2. Crawfordsville Weekly Journal, Issue of 17 October 1867, page 2 []